thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   \- Please let us know if you wish to use the BBQ.
 We will provide tongs and oil.

+  \- We welcome any attire on board the vessels so please dress however you feel comfortable, winter evenings a jacket is advisable.
+Shoes will need to be slipped off prior to boarding :)

   \- If you are sailing during the day and are planning to go for a swim or enjoy our complimentary beach activities, don't forget your beach towel, swimmers and sunscreen (slip, slop, slap!)

   \- A friendly reminder that there is **no smokin**g permitted onboard our vessels.
 Our crew can organise a smoking stop for any guests on request, please let them know at the start of your charter.

   \- You are welcome to bring along some decorations, but please nothing that will stain or burn the boat.
 Party poppers, sparklers, paper streamers, table and foil confetti are not permitted.

+  If you still have any unanswered questions or are unsure of something, please feel free to give us a call.

+  See you soon!  :-)
 ---